eirikt/default-webapp-elm-now/README.md

 # Default Webapp (Elm & ZEIT Now edition)
 My default (opinionated/favourite) setup for web application development&mdash;a [single-page application (SPA)][spa] with client-side rendering, to be more precise.
-(I guess that statement (the opinionated/favourite part) will remain true at least a year or so after the date of the last commit...)
+(I guess that statement (the opinionated/favourite part) will remain true one year after the date of the last commit, at least...)

-This is first and foremost a personal writeup.
+This is first and foremost a personal write-up.
 Yet, it will (maybe) end up like a "web project starter", a well-documented starting-point for a project, like a boilerplate&mdash;or just a basic tutorial.
 I will take a somewhat "naive approach" when growing this codebase&mdash;arguing for and introducing features and tooling on the way as we go along, commit by commit, statement by statement&mdash;**stay tuned!**